KHHI Blog

 Richard Albert from England is learning the craftsmanship at KHHI.
 He says 'khukuri is a beautiful weapon when made right.'
 Read and see how he learnt to make it in right way...

-These are the best selling kukri knives at KHHI.
-We have leaked this info; to make your selection and purchase more easier...
+These are the best selling kukri knives at KHHI in year 2024.
+We have leaked this info; to make your selection and purchase more easier..

 10 places popularly known for Khukuri/ kukri in Nepal, order is based on popularity traditionally, historically and commercially today.